myplaceonline/myplaceonline/doc/Development.md

 ## Rails

-* The basic flow of views is app/views/${CATEGORY}/_form.html.erb includes app/views/shared/_model_form.html.erb passing in obj: @obj as a local.
+1. The basic flow of views is app/views/${CATEGORY}/_form.html.erb includes app/views/shared/_model_form.html.erb passing in obj: @obj as a local.
    Normally the view would just reference the @obj member variable of the controller directly, but we use the obj:@obj model so that one form can include another form (usually a belongs_to relationship).
+2. Use semantic names.
+For example, if you have the date of a weight measurement, use a field named measurement_start instead of just start.
+The reason for this is that, by default, we use form field names matching the model field name, so the autocomplete will be more specific if the field name is more specific.

 ## Encryption